kragen/dernocua/text/magnesium-silicate.md

-See also file `firing-talc.md` for notes on magnesium-silicate ceramics processing and file `glass-foam.md` for notes on using magnesium chloride to raise the softening point of waterglass foam.
+See also file `firing-talc.md` for notes on magnesium-silicate ceramics processing, file `glass-foam.md` for notes on using magnesium chloride to raise the softening point of waterglass foam, and file `magnesia.md` on the oxide.

 In a crude kitchen experiment, I mixed 136 g of a waterglass solution (35%?) with 136 g of tap water in a cut-off Monster can, then took